EASTER: Embedding Aggregation-based Heterogeneous Models Training in Vertical Federated Learning: Abstract

 \section{Abstract}

-Vertical Federated Learning (VFL) has gained increasing attention as a novel training paradigm that integrates sample alignment and feature union.
-However, existing VFL methods face challenges when dealing with heterogeneous local models among participants, which affects optimization convergence and generalization.
-To address this issue, this paper proposes a novel approach called \textit{\textbf{V}ertical \textbf{Fed}erated learning for training \textbf{M}ulti-parties \textbf{H}eterogeneous models ($\mathtt{VFedMH}$)}. $\mathtt{VFedMH}$ focuses on aggregating the embeddings of each participant's knowledge instead of intermediate results during forward propagation.
-The active party, who possesses labels and features of the sample, in $\mathtt{VFedMH}$ securely aggregates local embeddings to obtain global knowledge embeddings, and sends them to passive parties.
-The passive parties, who own only features of the sample, then utilize the global embeddings to propagate forward on their local heterogeneous networks.
-However, the passive party does not own the labels, so the local model gradient cannot be calculated locally.
-To overcome this limitation, the active party assists the passive party in computing its local heterogeneous model gradients.
-Then, each participant trains their local model using the heterogeneous model gradients.
-The objective is to minimize the loss value of their respective local heterogeneous models.
-Additionally, the paper provides a theoretical analysis of $\mathtt{VFedMH}$'s convergence performance.
-Extensive experiments are conducted to demonstrate that $\mathtt{VFedMH}$ can simultaneously train multiple heterogeneous models with heterogeneous optimization and outperform some recent methods in model performance.
+Vertical Federated Learning (VFL) allows collaborative machine learning without sharing local data.
+However, existing VFL methods face challenges when dealing with heterogeneous local models among participants, which affects optimization convergence and generalization of participants' local knowledge aggregation.
+To address this challenge, this paper proposes a novel approach called \textit{\underline{E}mbedding \underline{A}ggregation-based Heterogeneou\underline{s} Models \underline{T}raining in Vertical F\underline{e}derated Lea\underline{r}ning} (EASTER).
+EASTER focuses on aggregating the local embeddings of each participant's knowledge during forward propagation.
+We propose an embedding protection method based on lightweight blinding factors, which injects the blinding factors into the local embedding of the passive party.
+However, the passive party does not own the sample labels, so the local model's gradient cannot be calculated locally.
+To overcome this limitation, we propose a new method in which the active party assists the passive party in computing its local heterogeneous model gradients.
+Theoretical analysis and extensive experiments demonstrate that EASTER can simultaneously train multiple heterogeneous models and outperform some recent methods in model performance.
+For example, compared with the state-of-the-art method, the model accuracy of EASTER was improved by 7.22\% under the CIFAR-10 dataset.